-- 1 tart apple, like granny smith cored and diced into 1" pieces
+- 1 tart apple, like granny smith, cored and diced into 1″ pieces

-- 1 sweet apple, like honeycrisp cored and diced into 1" pieces
+- 1 sweet apple, like honeycrisp, cored and diced into 1″ pieces

-- 1 cup fresh cranberries or pomegranate seeds
+- 1 cup fresh cranberries, or pomegranate seeds

-- 1 cinnamon stick plus more for garnish
+- 1 cinnamon stick, plus more for garnish

-- 1/2 c simple syrup or 1/4 cup white sugar
+- ½ c simple syrup, or ¼ cup white sugar

 - 1 c unsweetened apple cider

-- 1/2 c apple brandy
+- ½ c apple brandy

-- 1/2 c triple sec
+- ½ c triple sec

 - 1 bottle dry white wine, like sauvignon blanc

-- 1/4 c cinnamon sugar for garnish
+- ¼ c cinnamon sugar, for garnish

-- Place the pitcher into the fridge to chill and marinate for at least for hours, but 24 hours is best.
+- Place the pitcher into the fridge to chill and marinate for at least 4 hours, but 24 hours is best.

-To serve, fill a glass with ice, and pour sangria over ice.
+- To serve, fill a glass with ice, and pour sangria over ice.
 Garnish with a cinnamon stick if desired.

-To create a cinna-sugar rim, combine a quarter cup of white sugar with a teaspoon of cinnamon.
+- Cinnamon Sugar Rim: combine a quarter cup of white sugar with a teaspoon of cinnamon.
 Stir until throughly combined.
 Pour the cinnamon sugar onto a small plate.
 Rub a piece of lemon around the lip of glass, then dip the glass into the cinnamon sugar to create a rim.
 Fill the glass with ice, then top with sangria, garnish with a cinnamon stick, and serve.